google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 Oh and by the way, you do not have to make a layout this time if you would rather make a card or a 3-d papercraft project or an ATC or two or three.
 As long as your project has a puzzle piece on it, you will have fulfilled the challenge.

-So go ahead and start crafting!
+So go ahead and start crafting with puzzle pieces!

 NOTE: Even though the deadline is over now, I hope you are inspired to join in on the third challenge of 2010.
 Puzzles are always popular with me.
+It just might stretch and grow your crafting skills a little, if you have never thought about creatng with jigsaw pieces before.

 I'm looking forward to seeing what you will make no matter when you take on this project idea.